RateCity.com.au

 Afterpay has surged in popularity since the company was founded in 2014.
 Its functionality and accessibility, particularly compared to credit cards, has made it a commonly used financial tool amongst Gen Z and Millennials.

-Afterpay is different to credit cards in several ways, particularly in its fees and costs, rewards and perks, and application process.
-When it comes to deciding between Afterpay and credit cards, it’s important you explore these differences to see which comes out on top.
+Afterpay is different to credit cards in several ways, including its fees and costs, rewards and perks, and application process.
+When deciding between Afterpay and credit cards, it’s important to consider these differences to see which comes out on top.

 Fees and costs: credit cards versus Afterpay